impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	  3. Given the higher computational cost, what practical advantage does OptiFluence offer over one-run or random canary insertion attacks?
 		- #response
 		- See our response to the related weakness above.
+	- collapsed:: true
-	- 4. I would have liked to have seen a clearer ablation on the impact of using the influence function initialization vs. standard canary optimization (w/o this IF initialization) which appears to be missing from Figure 3?
+	  4. I would have liked to have seen a clearer ablation on the impact of using the influence function initialization vs. standard canary optimization (w/o this IF initialization) which appears to be missing from Figure 3?
 		- #response
 		- We believe the ablation you are looking for is shown in Figure 1 where we show both an in-distribution sample (car, lower left) that achieves 2.4% TPR@0.1FPR, after optimization (lower right) achieves 5.2% TPR@0.1FPR.
 Figure 3 is purposefully used to do a sequential ablation such that improvement using each subsequent choice over the previous one is clear.
+	- collapsed:: true
-	- 5. How does OptiFluence fundamentally differ from the optimization-based canaries proposed by [1,2]?
+	  5. How does OptiFluence fundamentally differ from the optimization-based canaries proposed by [1,2]?
 		- #response
 		- See our comparison in the weaknesses section.
 	- [1] Nasr, Milad, et al. "Tight auditing of differentially private machine learning."
 32nd USENIX Security Symposium (USENIX Security 23).
 2023.